 Key | Type | Description |

-Actor | object | The user or the actor that triggered the event.
-Notes: We will send UserID only, no user name. |
+Object | The user or the actor that triggered the event.

-PayloadId | string | ID of the payload (GUID) |
+PayloadId | String | ID of the payload (GUID) |

-EventGroupName | string | The event group triggered.
+EventGroupName | String | The event group triggered.
 Value: product |

-EventDatetimeUtc | long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |
+EventDatetimeUtc | Long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |

-JobId | string | ID of the job (GUID) |
+JobId | String | ID of the job (GUID) |

-JobCode | string | Job code |
+JobCode | String | Job code |

-ClientId | string | ID of the client (GUID). |
+ClientId | String | ID of the client (GUID). |

-ClientName | string | Client name |
+ClientName | String | Client name |

-ProductId | string | ID of the product (GUID) |
+ProductId | String | ID of the product (GUID) |

-ProductCode | string | Product code |
+ProductCode | String | Product code |

-ProductStatusId | int | Product Unit Status ID |
+ProductStatusId | Int | Product Unit Status ID |

-ProductStatusName | string | Product Unit Status Name |
+ProductStatusName | String | Product Unit Status Name |

 {